lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     :alt: Distribution charge of silica and oxygen during equilibration with reaxff
     :class: only-dark

-    Distribution of charge of silica (positive) and oxygen (negative) after deformation.
+..  container:: figurelegend

-    The small dots correspond are the charge measured with the previous undeformed structure.
-Notice the difference near q=-0.5e and q=1.25e.
+    Figure: Distribution of charge of silicon (positive, blue) and oxygen (negative, orange) after deformation.
+The small dots correspond to the charges of the previous undeformed structure.

 ..  container:: justify

-    The final charge distribution differs from the previously calculated, as a new peak near -0.5e for the oxygen.
+    The final charge distribution differs from the previously calculated.
+For instance there is a new peak near :math:`q=-0.5\,\text{e}` in the case of the oxygen atoms.

 Add O2 molecules
 ================